Syslifters/.github/profile/README.md

 </p>
 SysReptor is a fully customisable, offensive security reporting solution designed for pentesters, red teamers and other security-related people alike.
 You can create designs based on simple HTML and CSS, write your reports in user-friendly Markdown and convert them to PDF with just a single click, in the cloud or self-hosted!

-### Hack The Box Reporting using SysReptor: CPTS, CHHB, CDSA
+### Hack The Box Reporting using SysReptor: CPTS, CHHB, CDSA, CWEE
 <p>
 <a href="https://github.com/syslifters/HackTheBox-Reporting/">
     <img src="https://img.shields.io/github/stars/Syslifters/HackTheBox-Reporting?color=yellow&style=flat-square">
 </a>
 </p>
 This is our HTB reporting repository showcasing Hack The Box reports created with SysReptor.
-Write your Hack The Box CPTS, CHHB or CDSA reports.
+Write your Hack The Box CPTS, CHHB, CDSA or CWEE reports.
 Sign up, it's free!

 ### OffSec Reporting using SysReptor: OSCP, OSWP, OSEP, OSWA, OSWE, OSED, OSMR, OSEE, OSDA
 <p>